The City I Call Home

 Population: just under 8.6 million.
 Big, bustling, dirty and HOT.
 Remember R’s hot, hotter and hell analogy?
 We are currently well out of hell thanks to some borrowed showers from the South West monsoons.

 Language spoken: Tamil.
 Dravidian Tamil chauvinism led to protests against the imposition of Hindi as the national language based on “numerical superiority” in the sixties.
 Their rebuttal: “If we had to accept the principle of numerical superiority while selecting our national bird, the choice would have fallen not on the peacock, but on the common crow!”
-(What were our noble founding fathers thinking when they carved our federal boundaries based on language?).

 There were ambitious plans for ‘Singara (beautiful) Chennai” a few years ago.
 The putrid river Cooum, was supposed to have been cleaned up, the roads beautified, the garbage removal privatised, more trees planted, etc etc. Everyone was filled with the ‘India Shining’ fervor.
 But these plans fell by the wayside like all other development plans attempted by rival state governments too busy playing politics.

 The biggest bone that I have to pick with the local authorities is the absolute lack of respect for heritage architecture.
 Oh they love their temples, although they have a strange way of showing it by painting their spires in the ghastliest colours imaginable.
 The beach promenade was once lined with the most remarkable colonial and Indo Saracenic landmarks.
 Few remain, and these, thanks to loud protests from vigilant citizens.